cimnemadrid/SOLDIER/README.md

 The user assumes full responsibility for the use of materials or information obtained from this application.
 Any service, repair, or correction of equipment or data required as a result of using SOLDIER is the sole responsibility of the user.

-For assistance or support, please feel free to open an issue in this repository or contact us at cimnemadrid@cimne.upc.edu.
+For assistance or support, please feel free to open an issue in this repository or contact us at [cimnemadrid@cimne.upc.edu].
 However, please note that response times and support availability may vary.